ash/raku-course/essentials/functions/exercises/recursive-factorial/index.md

 ## Problem

-Create a program that uses recursion to compute a factorial of 10.
+Create a program that uses recursion to compute the factorial of 10.

 ## Example